Keiii25/stock_market_forecasting/README.md

 ## Motivation
 This project is centerd on providing a tool that can be used to forecast accurately, professional or personal use, the future stock price of companies, this helps to improve accuracy of financial analysis and also gain value on investment.

+A meta learning model is used to help reduce the need for large datasets on training the model for computational effiency.

 ## Machine Learning model used:
 N-BEATS Model